 Where the Committee is overseeing defined BSC processes, any communications to BSC Parties, Party Agents or other bodies will be defined either in the BSC or in Code Subsidiary Documents (most often BSCPs) and may take the form of consultations, circular notifications, e-mails or letters etc.

-Where the Committee deals with matters which do not have explicitly defined communication steps set out in the BSC but do fall clearly within its explicitly defined areas of responsibility, powers and functions the Committee will communicate with BSC Parties, Party Agents or other bodies via e-mails and letters.
+Where the Committee deals with matters which do not have explicitly defined communication steps set out in the BSC or CSDs but do fall clearly within its explicitly defined areas of responsibility, powers and functions, the Committee will communicate with BSC Parties, Party Agents or other bodies via e-mails and letters.

-In both cases such communications may be delegated to ELEXON by Panel Committees or groups unless otherwise prohibited by the BSC.
+In both cases such communications may be delegated to the PAA by the Committee or groups unless otherwise prohibited by the BSC.

 Such communications as outlined above remain the responsibility of the Committee.